canjs/canjs/docs/can-guides/setup/setting-up-canjs.md

     </script>
     ```

-    This file is huge as it includes nearly every extension to
+    This file is large as it includes nearly every extension to
     CanJS.
 So use of this module in production, without tree-shaking, is
     not advised!

   - `./ecosystem.min.mjs` - A minified version of `./ecosystem.mjs`.

   - `./dist/global/ecosystem.js` - A JavaScript file that exports a `can` object with
-    every* named export.
+    every<a title="can-zone and react-view-model are not included">٭</a> named export.
 Use this if you want to create a demo or example that will
     work in browsers that do not support ESM.

 ## Hosted setup options (no download needed)

-The following shows shows setting up CanJS with scripts hosted online.
+The following sections show setting up CanJS with scripts hosted online.
 These are
 the easiest ways of setting up CanJS for experimentation.

 ### Importing the core ES module bundle

 The easiest way to get started with CanJS is to [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import)
-the pre-built ES module from [UNPKG](https://unpkg.com/).
+the bundled ES module from [UNPKG](https://unpkg.com/).
 This is perfect for
 demos, examples, or even small apps!

 The following `HTML` page imports CanJS and uses it to define a custom element: